Preparing for Your Taiwan Trip: What to Do Before and Upon Arrival

 4. Don’t book your HSR/TRA tickets in advance from the airport

 I know what you’re thinking—why not book everything ahead of time?
 But hear me out.
 You can’t control when your flight lands.
 Sure, we all hope for an on-time arrival, but delays happen.
-Plus, how long will it take to get your bags, grab your SIM card, pick up your transportation card, and exchange your money?
+Plus, you have to factor in the time it takes to pick up your bags, reserved SIM card, transportation card, exchange money, and swap your ticket reservation for a physical ticket.
 Sometimes the lines are short, and sometimes they’re really long.
 You just never know.
-The last thing you want is to start your trip stressing about missing a train!
+The last thing you want is to start your trip stressed out about missing a train!

 The good news is there are plenty of trains and they run frequently.
 Taiwan isn’t as touristy as Japan, so you don’t need to worry about finding/reserving a seat far in advance.
 Once you get to the airport train station, you’ll find kiosks to buy your TRA and HSR tickets.
 There’s also a counter with staff who speak enough English to help you if you have questions or prefer to buy your tickets in person.
 After purchasing your ticket, it is just a short walk to your train’s platform.